Migrate a Port-Based Policy to PAN-OS Using Expedition

 Migrate a like-for-like legacy firewall configuration to a PAN-OS device, including migrating the legacy security policy.

-Use Expedition to import a legacy rulebase, clean it up, and achieve a like-for-like migration to a Palo Alto Networks next-generation firewall or Panorama as the first phase in your migration to application-based Security policy.
-Expedition is a great tool for performing bulk operations on multiple objects in a configuration.
-Expedition supports importing legacy configurations from most major firewall vendors.
+Use Expedition to import a legacy rulebase, clean it up, and achieve a like-for-like migration to a Palo Alto Networks next-generation firewall or a Panorama appliance as the first phase in your migration to an application-based Security policy.
+Expedition is a great tool for performing bulk operations on multiple objects in a configuration and supports importing legacy configurations from most major firewall vendors.

-For Expedition migration workflow details, refer to the Expedition User Guide, which also includes information about how to import objects into a configuration using CSV files and how to import an Iron-Skillet Day 1 configuration.
+For Expedition migration workflow details, refer to the Expedition User Guide, which also includes information about how to import objects into a configuration using CSV files and how to import a Day 1 Iron-Skillet configuration.

 For managing Expedition, refer to the Expedition Admin Guide, which also includes some user interface information, and to the Expedition Hardening Guide, which provides advice on how to protect the Expedition VM.

 Before you begin a migration, ensure you meet the following prerequisites:

 - Download Expedition to a management device that supports running a VM.

 - SSH and/or SSL connectivity to the Palo Alto Networks Panorama and firewalls to which you’re migrating.
 SSH access is for connectivity to the CLI and SSL access is for connectivity to the web interface and to push API commands.

 - Operational access to the Palo Alto Networks Panorama and firewalls to which you’re migrating so you can push the like-for-like configuration to the PAN-OS applicance.